jared-hughes/DesThree/README.md

 To build once for production, use `npm run build` instead of `npm run dev`.
 The built script should be available in `dist/DesThree.user.js`, which can be pasted directly into TamperMonkey.

-## Installation

-1. Install the TamperMonkey browser extension
-2. Click on `DesThree.user.js` in [the latest Release](https://github.com/jared-hughes/DesThree/releases/latest), then hit <kbd>Install</kbd>.
-  - ⚠️ Be sure you trust myself and the source code.
-Malicious userscripts can make unwanted access to your data (this one does not).
-3. Open https://www.desmos.com/calculator/znvwjvv8wg to test it!
-You should see 9 blue-ish boxes moving up and down.
-4. Updates should be handled automatically.
-If you want to check early for updates, click <kbd>Check for userscript updates</kbd> on the Tampermonkey extension icon.

-Please report any bugs here on the [Github issues tracker](https://github.com/jared-hughes/DesThree/issues/) or discuss on the [Unofficial Desmos Discord](https://discord.gg/vCBupKs9sB) at #programming.

 ## Usage